Bobliuuu/GoldCoinCasino/README.md

 # The Gold Coin Casino
-A multi-purpose, efficient, and entertaining Casino Program made using Java and the Eclipse IDE.
+An entertaining all-inclusive text-based Casino program made using Java and the Eclipse IDE.

 <Add image here>